flhofer/docker_tutorial/#1_Container/README.md

 ## Using Dockerfiles

-Sometimes these process tends to be laborious.
-Also, if you have to repeat it because of some minor changes, the manual and interactive approach gets too tedious.
+Sometimes this process tends to be laborious.
+Also, if you have to repeat it because of minor changes, the manual and interactive approach gets too tedious.
 Thus, there is another way to create custom images: the Dockerfile.

 A Dockerfile contains all the steps needed to create the desired image and does not require any manual intervention (if done right).
 Thus, let's try to create one for the previous Python app example.

-For this approach, we don't need to get an image.
-Previously we needed the `ubuntu:latest` image and had to download it manually.
-In this case, we just specify exactly this, and docker does the rest.
+For this approach, we do not need to pull an image manually.
 In a new empty file called Dockerfile, add this line:

 ```sh
 FROM python:3.12-slim